MARTIMM/gtk-v3/README.md

   * The failure to initialize GTK on time is solved by using an initialization flag which is checked in the `GtkMain` module.
 The module is referred to by `GObject` which almost all modules inherit from.
   * A debug flag in `GObject` can be set to show some more messages which might help to solve your problems.
+  * Throwing an exception while in code called from C (in a callback), perl6 will crash with the '*internal error*' message without being able to process the exception.
+To at least show why it happens, all messages which are set in the exception are printed first before calling `die()` which will perl6 force to wander off aimlessly.

 # Documentation